Helping Heal Injured Poor around the World with SIGN

 Implanting hope through innovative design

-Using the Mimics Innovation Suite, SIGN segments bones of interest (e.g. the tibia, femur and humerus) in order to better understand the process of fixing the implants from within the bone canal.
+Using the Mimics Innovation Suite, SIGN segments bones of interest (e.g. the tibia, femur, and humerus) in order to better understand the process of fixing the implants from within the bone canal.
 For example, SIGN uses straight instead of curved nails and in Mimics, they were able to determine that a 3-point fixation using their straight nails was superior to the curved nails currently on the market.
 Likewise, in order to further develop their own unique intramedullary nails with stable fins, which they have been using in the femur for many years, SIGN used Mimics to better understand the canal of the tibia.
-This gave SIGN an understanding on how to use the fin nail for the tibia, which is especially important as the fins take the place of the interlocking screws.
+This gave SIGN an understanding of how to use the fin nail for the tibia, which is especially important as the fins take the place of the interlocking screws.

-SIGN has also developed a pediatric femoral nail based on the fin-like nail, a solution which is already working very well.
+SIGN has also developed a pediatric femoral nail based on the fin-like nail, a solution that is already working very well.
 For the pediatric femoral nail, the measurements of the pediatric femur were of great importance.
 SIGN again turned to Mimics to make these measurements, which in turn allowed them to make important decisions about the size of the shaft and the size of the fin, in addition to understanding the dynamics of the nail.
 Development is ongoing as SIGN is currently increasing the size of the nail’s shaft to give surgeons more choices.

 Innovating for a brighter future in fracture care

 As the physical and social damage caused by trauma continues to spread in the developing world, so does the need for SIGN’s training and implants.
-Fortunately, in order to not only meet this constant demand, but to also improve the care they are able to provide, SIGN continues to innovate – creating new solutions as well as improving those they currently use, aided in part by the Mimics Innovation Suite.
+Fortunately, in order to not only meet this constant demand but to also improve the care they are able to provide, SIGN continues to innovate – creating new solutions as well as improving those they currently use, aided in part by the Mimics Innovation Suite.
 Read more success stories and see how you can help bring fracture care to the world’s working poor at signfracturecare.org.

 This case study in a few words